 Editor’s Note: The following text is a verbatim transcription of an article featuring stories by Captain William O. Benson (1911-1986).
 Beginning in 1971, Benson, a retired tugboat captain, reminisced about his 40 years on the Hudson River in a regular column for the Kingston (NY) Freeman’s Sunday Tempo magazine.
-Captain Benson's articles were compiled and transcribed by HRMM volunteers Carl and Joan Mayer.
+Captain Benson's articles were compiled and transcribed by HRMM volunteer Carl Mayer.
 See more of Captain Benson’s articles here.
 This article was originally published April 2, 1972.

 For nineteen years prior to 1882, there were two very elegant, fast sidewheel steamboats operating between Rondout and New York City.
 Both steamers were owned by different companies, but operated on the same route on the same schedule on alternate nights, giving a daily service for passengers and freight to New York.
 One steamboat named “Thomas Cornell” was owned by the Cornell Steamboat Company.
 The other, slightly smaller, was named “James W. Baldwin” and owned by the Romer and Tremper Steamboat Company.